City BuddyCityBuddy

 Shinto ShrineTourist AttractionPlace of WorshipPoint of InterestAssociation Or Organization

-Step into peaceful shrine grounds where history and spirituality blend beautifully.
-Experience the quiet magic of ancient trees and colorful prayer plaques.
+Enter tranquil shrine grounds where history and spirituality come together.
+Experience the serene magic of ancient trees and vibrant prayer plaques.

-Quick facts: A serene oasis in the bustling city, this shrine is dedicated to Wakahirume-no-Mikoto, the Shinto goddess linked to weaving and the arts.
-It survived the major air raids of World War II, preserving its historic charm amid modern Kobe.
+Quick facts: A peaceful refuge in the busy city, this shrine is dedicated to Wakahirume-no-Mikoto, the Shinto goddess of weaving and the arts.
+It survived the major World War II air raids, preserving its historic charm amidst modern Kobe.

-Highlights: Thousands of tiny ema plaques hang on racks, each painted with wishes and prayers, creating a vibrant mosaic of hopes.
-The main hall is surrounded by giant ancient camphor trees, their trunks wide and textured, whispering centuries of stories.
+Highlights: Thousands of small ema plaques hang on racks, each painted with wishes and prayers, forming a vibrant mosaic of hopes.
+The main hall is surrounded by huge ancient camphor trees, their wide, textured trunks telling centuries of stories.

 Sannomiya Center Gai Shopping Street